aws/aws-cdk/packages/@aws-cdk/aws-appsync/README.md

 ## Log Group

 AppSync automatically create a log group with the name `/aws/appsync/apis/<graphql_api_id>` upon deployment with log data set to never expire.

-The `logConfig.retention` property can be used to set a different expiration period.
+If you want to set a different expiration period, use the `logConfig.retention` property.

-It is possible to obtain the GraphQL API's log group as a `logs.ILogGroup` by calling the `logGroup` property of the `GraphqlApi` construct.
+To obtain the GraphQL API's log group as a `logs.ILogGroup` use the `logGroup` property of the `GraphqlApi` construct.

 ## Schema